 1. Master Faux Calligraphy

-2. Assemble a Modern Calligraphy Dip Pen Starter Kit
+2. Assemble Your Modern Calligraphy Supplies

-- 2 Nikko G nibs – You can read about why I think this nib is the best beginner nib in this blog post.
+- Nikko G nib – You can read about why I think this nib is the best beginner nib in this blog post.

 - Sumi ink, plus a screw-top container to store the ink in.
-(You can also use India ink.)
-Both sumi and India inks are opaque inks with a smooth viscosity.

-3. Clean Your Nibs
+3. Prepare Your Nibs

 To learn how to push the petals inward, you can watch the short video below.

-Once your’e all set, it’s time to insert the nib in the pen.
+Once you’re all set, it’s time to insert the nib in the pen.
 The base of the nib should slip right under the split in the lip of the rim, as pictured below.